southbridgeio/redmine_telegram_common/README.md

 #### I receiving error 'ReferenceError: Can't find variable: $'

-You should update your phantomjs to version 2.1+
+It can be in two cases: your phantomjs version is lower than 2.1+ or webogram is not accessible for phantomjs.
+Be sure that all parameters on redmine telegram chat settings page is valid.

 #### I receiving error 'Error 400 PHONE_CODE_EXPIRED false 2' immediately after login